Eliyahu Koren: Graphic design career

+Hebrew font based on medieval Sephardic letter forms, which he had specifically modernized.

-Koren Bible
+The Koren Bible

-By the mid-late 1950s, Korngold had begun to work on what would become his most significant work, The Koren Bible.
-Korngold was committed to publishing a Hebrew Bible designed, edited, printed, and bound by Jews—something that had not been accomplished in nearly 500 years.
-The first printed Hebrew Bibles from Italy (1488) were printed by Jews, but after Daniel Bomberg's 1517 Venice printing, all editions up to the 20th century had non-Jewish publishers or printers, and errors had found their way into the text.
+By the mid-late 1950s, Korngold had begun to work on what would become his most significant work, the Koren Bible.
+Korngold was committed to publishing a Hebrew Bible designed, edited, printed, and bound entirely by Jews—something that had not been accomplished in nearly 500 years.
+The first printed Hebrew Bibles from Italy (1488) were printed during the Italian Renaissance by the Italkim (Italian–Jewish communities), but after Daniel Bomberg's 1517 Venice printing all editions up to the 20th century had non-Jewish publishers or printers, and errors had found their way into the text.

-Korngold had been approached by Judah L. Magnes, then president of The Hebrew University in Jerusalem about creating a new font for a new edition of the Hebrew Bible in the 1940s.
-Korngold set to work on a font and won a competition for the project, but following years of work on the University's Bible Committee, which Korngold chaired, the project moved in a direction that he and many Bible scholars found unacceptable.
-Rather than create a wholly new edition of the Bible, in 1953 Hebrew University Press published a photographic offset of Christian David Ginsburg's British and Foreign Bible Society edition to which hundreds of corrections had been made by Umberto Cassuto on the basis of the Aleppo Codex and other very old manuscripts, producing a text of unprecedented accuracy.
-Korngold resigned from the committee.
+Korngold had been approached by Judah L. Magnes, then president of the Hebrew University of Jerusalem, about creating a new font for a new edition of the Hebrew Bible in the 1940s.
+Korngold set to work on a font and won a competition for the project, but following years of work on the Hebrew University's Bible Committee, which Korngold chaired, the project moved in a direction that he and many biblical scholars found unacceptable.
+Rather than create a wholly new edition of the Hebrew Bible, in 1953 the Hebrew University published a photographic offset of Christian David Ginsburg's British and Foreign Bible Society edition to which hundreds of corrections had been made by Umberto Cassuto on the basis of the Aleppo Codex and other very old manuscripts, producing a text of unprecedented accuracy.
+Eventually, Korngold resigned from the committee.

 He then set himself to the task of producing a new edition of the Hebrew Bible on his own.
-In 1957, he established an independent studio, and in 1961 founded Koren Publishers Jerusalem.
-Korngold worked painstakingly on the project, correcting typesetting errors of previous editions, and creating a new font, Koren Bible Type to enable the text to be as accurate and legible as possible.
-The text, vocalization, and cantillation were based on a Bible edition of the early 19th century German Jewish grammarian and masoretic scholar Wolf Heidenheim.
+In 1957, Koren established an independent studio and in 1961 he founded his own publishing house, Koren Publishers Jerusalem.
+In 1962, during Hanukkah, Koren Publishers Jerusalem published the Torah, the first portion of the Koren Bible.
+The final edition of the Hebrew Bible appeared nearly two years later.
+During this time, Korngold changed his name to "Koren".
+He worked painstakingly on the project, correcting typesetting errors of previous editions, and creating a new font, Koren Bible Type to enable the text to be as accurate and legible as possible.
+The text, vocalization, and cantillation were based on an early 19th-century edition of the Hebrew Bible from the German–Jewish grammarian and masoretic scholar Wolf Heidenheim.
 Avraham Meir Habermann, Daniel Goldschmidt, and Meir Medan proofread and edited the text.